devtut/generate/docs/objectivec/declare-class-method-and-instance-method.md

 ---
-metaTitle: "Objective-C - Declare class method and instance method"
+metaTitle: "Objective C - Declare class method and instance method"
 description: "How to declare class method and instance method."
 ---